 Oil Paint Takes a Long Time to Dry

 I have worked with oil paint for quite a while now.
 Although I like doing so, the one frustration I have is the long dry time.
 There are a lot of variables that you need to take into account for the dry time, some of which include:

-- Color and quality of the paints.
+- the color and quality of the paints